[Updated 7/5/2021] There are numerous beautiful forests in the world, and collectively they cover about one-third of Earth’s total acreage.

 There are two indigenous tribes who live on the reserve, the Sumos and Miskito people, who still practice subsistence farming today.
 Overall, the reserve has a total population of about 130,000 people.

-Spreading across much of Brazil, Bolivia, Colombia, Ecuador, French Guiana, Guyana, Peru, and Suriname, the Amazon Rainforest is the biggest and most biodiverse forest in the world.
+Spreading across much of Brazil, Bolivia, Colombia, Ecuador, French Guiana, Guyana, Peru, and Suriname, the Amazon Rainforest is the most biodiverse and largest rainforest in the world.
 It covers approximately 2.2 million square miles.

-Collectively, there are over a million species accounted for in the rainforest’s vast basin.
+Collectively, there are over a million species accounted for in the dense rainforest vast basin.
 And who knows how many more are still waiting to be discovered?
 It’s also home to the world’s second longest and largest (by water flow) river.

-Unfortunately, deforestation (especially in Brazil) has threatened one of the world’s most beautiful forests since the beginning of the 20th century.
+Unfortunately, deforestation (especially in Brazil) has threatened one of the world’s most famous forests since the beginning of the 20th century.
 Yet the Amazon Rainforest basin still immense, stretching over 1200 miles.

 The forest is as dense, hot, and potentially dangerous as it is beautiful.
 But it’s also a treasure trove of plants and wildlife, such as Rosewood, Jaguar, Manatee, and Brazil Nut.